-Artificial intelligence (AI) can be used for a wide variety of tasks.
+Machine learning can be used for a wide variety of tasks.
 For example:

 - Predict stock prices. - Identify who may develop a disease (diabetes, cancer, Alzheimer, etc.). - Identify which genes trigger a certain disease. - Understand how species of bacteria and viruses evolve, and how they react to antibiotics and drugs. - Classify things.
-For example, people's faces, images, sounds, or walk patterns. - Understand brain diseases by analyzing images. - Predict solar flares. - Identify fraud (credit, clicks, identity, etc.). - Identify objects in images. - Targeted advertisement (recommender systems).
+For example, people's faces, or walk patterns. - Understand brain diseases by analyzing images. - Predict solar flares. - Identify fraud (credit, clicks, identity, etc.). - Targeted advertisement (recommender systems).